nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 ];
 ```

-The z-index numbers automatically update.
+The z-index number values automatically update.

-A TypeScript version would look as follows:
+## TypeScript variant

+In TypeScript you could do the following:

 ```ts
 const zIndexOrder = [